Table of Contents

-A California Fair plan will protect your home from wildfires but unfortunately, the plan does not cater to theft or any liability as comprehensive policy could be a burden on the insurer.
+A California Fair plan will protect your home from wildfires.
+Still, unfortunately, the program does not cater to theft or any liability, as a comprehensive policy could burden the insurer.

-It is the last resort against protecting your family and property against wildfires in high-risk areas.
+It is the last resort for protecting your family and property against wildfires in high-risk areas.
 Our burn injury lawyers in Los Angeles have vast experience in this area of legal representation.

-We’ve seen how insurance providers are refusing to renew claims, however, what’s more concerning than an insurance crisis is the housing crisis.
-California is getting expensive and those who can not afford living in the state’s cities decide to move to the outskirts, which are areas with high fire risk.
+We’ve seen how insurance providers refuse to renew claims; however, the housing crisis is more concerning than an insurance crisis.
+California is getting expensive, and those who can not afford to live in the state’s cities decide to move to the outskirts, areas with high fire risk.

-Fire risk areas are pushing premiums higher and the majority of the policyholders have gotten the FAIR plan.
+Fire risk areas are pushing premiums higher, and most of the policyholders have gotten the FAIR plan.
 This is an insurance policy that should be the last resort.

-However, there is no permanent solution arising from this as dealing with wildfire risk is expensive for everyone, individuals, insurers, and the state.
+However, there is no permanent solution as dealing with wildfire risk is expensive for everyone, individuals, insurers, and the state.